Implementation of WHS ministers’ agreed response to the Review of the model WHS laws

 Review the high-risk work licence classes for cranes to ensure they remain relevant to contemporary work practices and equipment.

-At the September 2022 SWA Members’ meeting, SWA Members agreed that changes to crane licensing were required.
+At the September 2022 SWA Members’ meeting, SWA Members considered the findings of the review and agreed that changes to crane licensing were required.
+These changes are now under consideration.

 34a: Improving the quality of asbestos registers